kamlesh577/Machine_learning/README.md

 # Linear Regression
- Regression is a statistical way to establish a relationship between a dependent variable and a set of independent variable(s). e.g., if we say that
+ Regression is a statistical way to establish a relationship between a dependent variable and a set of independent variable(s). e.g., if we say that.

 Age = 5 + Height * 10 + Weight * 13